antirez/dump1090/README.md

 * Interactive mode where aircrafts currently detected are shown as a list refreshing as more data arrives.
 * CPR coordinates decoding and track calculation from velocity.
-* TCP server streaming raw data to connected clients (use --net).
+* TCP server streaming and recceiving raw data to/from connected clients (using --net).

 Installation
 ---